LeonR92/Airflow-Project/README.md

 1. **Data Extraction**: Raw data is extracted from an AWS S3 bucket.

-2. **Data Transformation**: Python script 'transformation' in the `/dags` directory use pandas for data transformation and modeling.
+2. **Data Transformation**: Python script 'transformation' in the `/dags` directory uses pandas for data transformation and modeling.

 3. **Data Loading**: Processed data is loaded back into the AWS S3 bucket.

-4. **Data Ochestration**: This workflow is ochestrated by Apache Airflow and is set to run daily.
+4. **Data Orchestration**: This workflow is orchestrated by Apache Airflow and is set to run daily.

 ### Technologies Used